AdaCore/gnatstudio/docs/users_guide/projects.rst

 Switches
 --------

-The last page of the project wizard is used to select the default switches to be used by the various tools that GPS calls (compiler, linker, binder, pretty printer, ...).
+Use the last page of the project wizard to specify the default switches to be used by the various tools that GPS calls such as the compiler, linker, binder, and pretty printer.

 .. image:: switch-editor.jpg

 This page appears as a notebook, where each page is associated with a specific tool.
-All these pages have the same structure:
+All pages have the same structure:

 *Graphical selection of switches*
-  The top part of each page contains a set of buttons, combo boxes, entry fields, ... which give fast and intuitive access to the most commonly used switches for that tool.
+  The top of each page contains a set of buttons, combo boxes, and entry fields which give quick and intuitive access to the most commonly used switches for that tool.

 *Textual selection of switches*
-  The bottom part is an editable entry field, where you can directly type the switches.
-This makes it easier to move from an older setup (e.g. Makefile, script) to GPS, by copy-pasting switches.
+  The bottom is an editable entry field, where you can directly type the switches you need.
+This makes it easier to move from an older setup (e.g. Makefile, script) to GPS by copy and pasting switches.

-The two parts of the pages are kept synchronized at any time: clicking on a button will edit the entry field to show the new switch; adding a new switch by hand in the entry field will activate the corresponding button if there is one.

   Any switch can be added to the entry field, even if there is no corresponding button.
-In this case, GPS will simply forward it to the tool when it is called, without trying to represent it graphically.
+In this case, GPS forwards it to the tool when called, without trying to represent it graphically here.

+The two parts of the pages are kept synchronized at all times: clicking on a button modifies the entry field to show the new switch; adding a new switch by hand in the entry field will activate the corresponding button, if such button exists.

 .. index:: project; dependencies